goodtoseeu57/goodtoseeu57/README.md

 ### Hi there 👋

 I'm Chris, a passionate software engineer who thrives on innovation and creativity.
 I'm definitely not your typical "PL" person, but I'm all about crafting amazing software solutions.
-Let's create, code, and innovate together!

 My blog in case you're interested :) https://giannako.co.uk/